 Is Certificate of Deposit (CD) Interest Compounded?

 A certificate of deposit, or CD, is a type of savings account offered by banks and other financial institutions.
-With a CD, you deposit your funds for a fixed term, and once your CD’s term ends—also known as “maturing”—you can withdraw your funds along with the interest earned, or you can choose to roll over your funds into another CD to continue saving.
+With a CD, you deposit your funds for a fixed term.
+Once your CD’s term ends — also known as “maturing”— you can withdraw your funds along with the interest earned, or you can choose to roll over your funds into another CD to continue saving.
 You can also withdraw your funds before a CD’s term ends, but doing so may incur an early withdrawal penalty.

 What is compounding interest?

-Compound interest occurs when you earn interest on the initial deposit and on the interest you earn along the way.
-For example, if you deposited $2,000 in a savings account and earned $100 in interest at the end of the monthly closing period, your total balance would now be $2,100.
-For the next closing period, the interest rate on your account will be applied to your new balance of $2,100 vs. your original principal balance of $2,000.
+Compound interest occurs when you earn interest on your initial deposit and on the interest you earn along the way.
+For example, if you deposited $2,000 in a savings account and earned $2 in interest at the end of the monthly closing period, your total balance would now be $2,002.
+For the next closing period, the interest rate on your account will be applied to your new balance of $2,002 rather than your original principal balance of $2,000.

 CD rates are usually compounded monthly or daily.
 The more frequently CD rates are compounded, the more compounding interest you can earn.